Analyzing the Price-to-Earnings Ratio of Rover Group Inc. (ROVR) - News Heater

 ROVR) stock’s latest price update

-The stock of Rover Group Inc. (NASDAQ: ROVR) has decreased by -0.16 when compared to last closing price of 6.39.Despite this, the company has seen a loss of -0.78% in its stock price over the last five trading days.
+Rover Group Inc. (NASDAQ: ROVR) has experienced a decline in its stock price by -2.72 compared to its previous closing price of 6.24.
+However, the company has seen a fall of -5.01% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-09-06 that Here is how Rover Group, Inc. (ROVR) and Red Robin (RRGB) have performed compared to their sector so far this year.

 ROVR’s Market Performance

-Rover Group Inc. (ROVR) has experienced a -0.78% fall in stock performance for the past week, with a -0.31% drop in the past month, and a 28.37% rise in the past quarter.
-The volatility ratio for the week is 2.91%, and the volatility levels for the past 30 days are at 3.26% for ROVR.
-The simple moving average for the past 20 days is -2.15% for ROVR’s stock, with a 35.49% simple moving average for the past 200 days.
+Rover Group Inc. (ROVR) has seen a -5.01% fall in stock performance for the week, with a -3.19% decline in the past month and a 23.88% surge in the past quarter.
+The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.31% for ROVR.
+The simple moving average for the past 20 days is -7.05% for ROVR’s stock, with a 28.01% simple moving average for the past 200 days.

 Analysts’ Opinion of ROVR